10th Army Air and Missile Defense Command: Lineage and history

 7 August 2019, the 10th AAMDC held change-of-command ceremony that saw Brig.
 Gen. Gregory J. Brady return as the commander to the 10th AAMDC, which he led for two years, starting in 2013.
 The rare chance in the Army to command the same unit twice – from the stature of two different ranks – reflects the growing importance of the missile defense mission in Europe.

 Transitioning the 10th AAMDC to a one-star level command "supports the increase in air and missile defense forces and capabilities in U.S. Army Europe", the Army said, a growth that has seen the command double in size.
+Much of this increase is concerned with deployment of AN/TPY-2 long range missile defense radars, with sites in Turkey and Israel, and the associated Terminal High Altitude Area Defense missile system.